 Risotto is one of my favourite comfort foods.
-It is filling, feels stodgy and can be made really easily (tips here).
+It is filling, feels stodgy and can be made really easily (risotto-making tips).
 This butternut squash risotto recipe is one of my favourites.
 I love butternut squash everything if I am honest.
 Soup, chips, and even pasta!

 Making this risotto with pumpkin